openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 ## Enacting the suggested action

-Based on suggested.json, which is the output of the `determine-basal` oref0 process, the next step is to enact the suggested action, i.e. to send a new temp rate to the pump, if necessary.
+Based on suggested.json, which is the output of the `determine-basal` oref0 process, the next step is to enact the suggested action, i.e. to send a new temp rate to the pump, to cancel the current temp rate, or do nothing.
 To setup an `enacted.json` report, one may first try the following:

 ```
-$openaps report add enact/enacted.json JSON mypump set_temp_basal suggested.json
+$ openaps report add enact/enacted.json JSON pump set_temp_basal suggested.json
 ```

 together with a simple `enact` alias:

 ```
-$openaps alias add try-to-enact "report invoke enact/enacted.json"
+$ openaps alias add try-to-enact "report invoke enact/enacted.json"
 ```

+Note that the `enacted.json` report uses the `set_temp_basal` pump command.
 By experimenting with generating `suggested.json`and then running `$ openaps try-to-enact`, you would find that enacting the suggestion works only in the cases when a new basal rate is suggested.
-Otherwise, the `set_temp_basal` command to the pump is missing the requred values and throws an error.
-A check must be added to make sure a new temp basal is recomemnded before trying to set one on the pump.
+Otherwise, the `set_temp_basal` command is missing the requred values and throws an error.
+A check must therefore be added to make sure a new temp basal is recommended before trying to set one on the pump.
 Looking at the `suggested.json` examples above, one may note that the word "duration" is present in `suggested.json` if a new temp basal rate is suggested.
 Otherwise, no action is required, and the `enact/enacted.json` report should not be invoked.
 To check for the presence of "duration", one my use `grep`, a standard command-line utility for searching text for patterns, for example as follows:

 ```
-openaps alias add enact '! bash -c "openaps report invoke enact/suggested.json && grep -q duration enact/suggested.json && (openaps report invoke enact/enacted.json && cat enact/enacted.json ) || echo No action required"'
+$ openaps alias add enact '! bash -c "openaps report invoke enact/suggested.json && grep -q duration enact/suggested.json && (openaps report invoke enact/enacted.json && cat enact/enacted.json ) || echo No action required"'
 ```

 This example shows how an alias can be constructed using bash commands.
 First `enact/suggested.json` is invoked.
 Next, grep is used to search for "duration" in suggested.json file.
 If a match is found, `enact/enacted.json` report is invoked.
 Otherwise, `echo` displays that no action is required.
 This example also shows how aliases can be used to produce extra diagnostic output, e.g. using the `cat` command, and how commands can be chained together with the bash && ("and") or || ("or") operators to execute different subsequent commands depending on the output code (interpreted as "true" or "false") of a previous command.